 Every business that turns over more than $3 million is regulated by the Privacy Act 1988 (Cth).
 The Act and the Australian Privacy Principles set out rules for how you collect, use and store personal information.

-A business lawyer can reduce your risk of a breach.
+A business lawyer in Melbourne can reduce your risk of a breach.

 - the kind of personal information the business collects;

 - how the personal information is collected and held;

 - the purposes for which the personal information is collected, held, used and disclosed;